soggybag/front-end-web-q2/class-5/README.md

 **Assets:**

 - Design for weather app.
 Use Sketch to create a design for your app.
-- Weatehr icons for openweathermap condition codes
+- Weather icons for openweathermap condition codes
     - http://openweathermap.org/weather-conditions
 - Images and other art for background and buttons etc.
+    - Try and produce as much of this via CSS as you can.

 **Time**

+This is a rough guide to the minimum amout of time you should spend.

 - Examine the example project 1hr
 - Create a design in Sketch 2hr
 - Markup 1hr
 - CSS 3hr
-- JavaScript 1hr
+- JavaScript 2hr

 **Challenges**